 At the USDA Agricultural Research Service

-- CABBI scientists participated in Engineering Day in Peoria, Ill., with a biopolymers theme that was attended by approximately 1,800 people.
+- CABBI scientists participated in the 2018 Engineering Day in Peoria, Ill., with a biopolymers theme that was attended by approximately 1,800 people.

 At Iowa State University

-- CABBI scientists have participated in outreach directly to the farming community through extension programs in Iowa.
+- CABBI scientists participated in 2018 outreach activities directly to the farming community through extension programs in Iowa.